Cassata Siciliana, a Regal Design – Part 1

 Behold … The Recipe Is On The Horizon …

 In my next post, I'll provide a recipe for the more traditional cake.
-This cake can also be made with multicolored ice creams for the filling for those who don't care for or who choose not to use the traditional ricotta filling.
+This cake can also be made with multicolored ice creams for the filling for those who do not care for or who choose not to use the traditional ricotta filling.
 It then becomes an ice cream cake which is also very beautiful to behold.
 A recipe for the ice cream version will also be included.

-Come on back in a few days and feel free to bring your … friends … you thought I was going to say appetite did you?
+Come on back in a few days and feel free to bring your … friends … you thought I was going to say appetite did not you?
 Yeah … well … you should probably bring that, too …. a camera might be nice, too … you know you ALWAYS take pictures on a tour.